NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 You use your skills at deduction to perform whatever task is necessary to solve the case.
 You can attempt any check that requires you to be trained in a skill, even if you're untrained in it; you can attempt any check that requires you to have expert proficiency in a skill so long as you're trained in it; and you can attempt any check that requires you to have master proficiency in a skill as long as you have expert proficiency in it.

-## ResolveLevel 11
+## Dodge WillLevel 11

-You've steeled your mind with resolve.
+In your pursuit of truth and knowledge, you won't be dissuaded.
 Your proficiency rank for Will saves increases to master.
 When you roll a success on a Will save, you get a critical success instead.

 ## Incredible SensesLevel 13